Welcome to the GamePlan Membership Area

 AdWords Express is for businesses who do NOT have a website.
 It's costly, because you have little control over bids and who sees your ads.

-Follow directions.
+Follow AdWords sign up directions.
 Keep it simple.
 AdWords wants to know if you have basic computer skills, a functional Website landing page and a credit card or bank account that pays out $5.
-They limit their risk and yours to a low credit limit to start, then increase it when you show a good payment history.
+They limit your risk and their risk to a low credit limit to start, then increase it when you show a good payment history.

 Write a simple ad.
 Make sure your Website Destination URL sends people who click on your ad to the landing page you want.
 Go to your Website and copy the Web address you see in the browser into the Destination URL box.